More holidays should be like Thanksgiving – and I don’t mean just because of all the delicious food!

 Your Thanksgiving table certainly won’t be lacking in any space…

+What are your favorite ways to use pumpkin?
 Do you like to make pumpkin pie from scratch?
 What are your helpful tips to make it as beautiful and delicious as possible for all to enjoy?
 Leave us a comment, and rate the recipe now!

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.